<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Along the same lines, you'll want to be as straightforward as possible in your benefit statement.
 Get to the point and address the customer's needs before you go into great detail about other features.
 If they ask for more, that's when you can dive deeper.

 Chances are you have some competition within your market.
 Another business, or maybe several, are selling the same products or services as you.
 Mention benefits that are going to set you apart from the others.
+This is also known as your unique selling proposition or, in the case of writing a benefits statement, your unique value proposition.

 Let their true value speak for themselves.
 If it's a good product or service, then it'll do well simply by being high quality.

-Keep It Short and Neat.
+Keep It Short and Sweet.

 If you have to go on for a long while trying to sell the benefits of your business, then you probably don't fully understand them yourself, which can be unconvincing to the customer.